When the Pythons came to the Palladium

 Posted 2nd July 2014

-Monty Python press launch at the Palladium
+Monty Python press launch at The London Palladium

 The atmosphere and spaciousness of the Palladium proved the perfect venue for a press launch of this magnitude, as journalists from around the globe flooded into the theatre complete with ample broadcasting equipment, determined to document the unique historical moment.
-It also seemed fitting that, at the place the Beatles career really took off in 1963, the comedic equivalent joined forces to promote a show for one last time.
+It also seemed fitting that, at the place The Beatles’ career really took off in 1963, the comedic equivalent joined forces to promote a show for one last time.

 The launch opened with a hilarious skit featuring Rolling Stones Mick Jagger and Charlie Watts watching sport on TV (whilst they are supposed to be going through a ‘set list’ for their own reunion shows).
 On hearing news of a Python reunion, Mick remarks ‘are they still going, who wants to see that again?
 It’s a bunch of wrinkly old men trying to relive their youth…they must be coining it in!’
 Mick did pay testament to Graham Chapman, the Python who died in 1989 ‘the best one died years ago’, a comment the Pythons themselves seemed to agree with as they went on to discuss Graham’s incredible talent.